HashenUdara/enterprise-ai-agent-prototype/PRD.md

 The web application exists mainly to make the architecture easy to understand during the presentation.

+## 1.1 Delivery Context

+This prototype is built for a **live demonstration only**.
+There is no separate code-submission requirement.

+During the demonstration:

+* Codex should visibly show the MCP tools it discovers and calls;
+* the presenter may refresh the web application to show newly persisted MCP activity and enterprise data;
+* real-time browser updates, polling, WebSockets, and server-sent events are not required;
+* reliability and a clear presentation flow are more important than feature breadth or frontend polish.

+Before implementation, define a golden demo contract for each of the three presentation scenarios.
+Each contract must identify:

+* the seeded records that make the scenario possible;
+* the expected tool-call sequence;
+* the expected answer or database mutation;
+* the activity records the presenter should see after refreshing the page;
+* the expected result if the scenario is accidentally repeated.

 ---

 # 2. Final Technology Stack